pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 See [Query using the Tanzu Insight CLI plug-in](../cli-plugins/insight/query-data.hbs.md) for more details.

-During this stage, we also recommend reviewing information pertaining to the CVEs from sources such as the [National Vulnerability Database](https://nvd.nist.gov/vuln), the release page of a package, etc.
+During this stage, VMware recommends reviewing information pertaining to the CVEs from sources such as the [National Vulnerability Database](https://nvd.nist.gov/vuln) or the release page of a package.

 #### <a id="remediation"></a>Remediation
-Once Triage is complete, the next step is to Remediate the blocking vulnerabilities in a timely manner.
-Some common methods for CVE Remediation are as follows:
+Once triage is complete, the next step is to remediate the blocking vulnerabilities in a timely manner.
+Some common methods for CVE remediation are as follows:

 - Updating the affected component to remove the CVE
 - Amending the scan policy with an exception if you decide to accept the CVE and unblock your supply chain

->**Relevant Context:** For additional information on common vulnerability scanner limitations, see [Supply Chain Security Tools - Scan](../scst-scan/overview.hbs.md#scst-scan-note).
+For more information on common vulnerability scanner limitations, see [Supply Chain Security Tools - Scan](../scst-scan/overview.hbs.md#scst-scan-note).

 #### <a id="update-component"></a>Updating the affected component